userspace-xdp/userspace-xdp/README.md

 # XDP Deployments in Userspace with DPDK and AF_XDP

+> **Note!
+The code in this repo is a Research project.
+It's not for production usage.
+The component will be maintained in [bpftime](https://github.com/eunomia-bpf/bpftime) repo later.**

 **Userspace XDP** is a novel system that allows eBPF XDP-based network functions (NFs) to execute in userspace, leveraging kernel bypassing techniques.
 This approach significantly enhances performance while maintaining compatibility with existing eBPF control-plane application, making it possible to achieve superior throughput without modifying the original eBPF programs.

 Key Features: